Skip to main content

 Can the Pixel identify users on external websites and tie them back to FlowID in Flowcode?

-Yes.
-If the Flowcode Pixel is installed on an external site and configured to track form interactions, it can capture identifiable information (like email or name) when a visitor completes a form.
+Yes for form conversions.
+If the Flowcode Pixel is installed on an external site and configured to track form conversions, it can capture identifiable information (like email or name) when a visitor completes the form.

 When that happens:

-Does the Flowcode Pixel only work for Flowcodes that point to my website, or can I use it with destinations like an email or a vCard?
+Does the Flowcode Conversion Pixel only work for Flowcodes that point to a website, or can I use it with destinations like an email or a phone call?

 Who can create a new Pixel or conversion action?